sameerparekh/ka-interview/README.md

 A better design would be to put the graph description into a separate immutable class, rather than embedding it with mutable HashSets into the User class, so that the only mutable piece of the User object becomes the version.
-I located the scalax.collection.Graph SDK, but I have not yet learned SBT and/or how to incorporate third-party scala libraries, so for reasons of limited time I left the graph itself embedded in the multiple User objects.
+I located the scalax.collection.Graph SDK, but I have not yet learned SBT and/or how to incorporate third-party Scala libraries, so for reasons of limited time I left the graph itself embedded in the multiple User objects.

-I left in a partial implementation of limitedInfection